 Mistake 6: Not Considering Location in Your Retirement Strategy

 Always wanted to live in Florida?
 Or maybe the mountains are more your style?
 Moving to another state during retirement requires careful planning.
 Costs of living can vary dramatically – even from one city to the next.
 Everything from the cost of mortgages to groceries to plane tickets (for visiting family) should be considered.

-Tax differences in different locations should also factor into your decision making process.
+Tax differences in different locations should also factor into your decision-making process.
 Income taxes in particular vary dramatically by state.
 Additionally, property taxes on the type of home you purchase can also ramp up taxes.
-For example, may towns charge a higher tax rate for waterfront homes.
+For example, many towns charge a higher tax rate for waterfront homes.

 Overlook these calculations and at best, you'll run the risk of surprise – What?
 It's going to cost how much to live there? – at worst, you'll run the risk of having to stay home.

 Mistake 7: Improperly Handling Illiquid Investments

 Many future retirees underestimate the complexity of preparing illiquid investments for retirement.
 An illiquid investment is anything of ownership that is NOT immediately spendable.
 The most common of these are second homes and familial businesses (though overlooked life insurance policies are also common).
 Obviously, each of these will ultimately need to be sold to obtain liquid value.
 And selling valuable illiquid investments takes time!